prettier/plugin-pug/README.md

 To run `@prettier/plugin-pug` locally:

 - Clone this repository.
-- Execute `yarn install`.
+- Execute `pnpm install`.
-- Execute `yarn lint` to make sure that the code passes formatting and linting.
+- Execute `pnpm run lint` to make sure that the code passes formatting and linting.
-- Execute `yarn test` to make sure that TypeScript successfully compiles into JavaScript and and all unit tests pass.
+- Execute `pnpm run test` to make sure that TypeScript successfully compiles into JavaScript and all unit tests pass.

 ## Credits